Nevada Department of Education logo

 6.3 Record Retention

-All student records, be they paper or electronic, must be kept in such a manner as to be easily accessible for a minimum of 36 months after the date of the final report of expenditures for each fiscal year.
-The rule of thumb is to retain records for five years; this ensures that the minimum retention period is met.
+All student records, be they paper or electronic, must be kept in such a manner as to be easily accessible for five years plus the current year; this ensures that the minimum retention period is met.
 When original records are electronic and cannot be altered, there is no need to create and retain paper copies.
-When original records are paper, electronic versions may be substituted through the use of duplication or other forms of electronic media provided that they are subject to periodic quality control reviews, provide reasonable safeguards against alteration, and remain readable.

 6.4 Performance Measures — Reporting/Accountability